How to Apply

 • Discuss your current research interests

-• Describe how your classwork and research experience (described above) converge to make you a good candidate for your field of study in BMCDB.
+• Describe how your classwork and research experience (described above) converge to make you a good candidate for your field of study in PBGG.
 Some students wish to continue in the same research vein, while others, may wish to switch fields, or approaches.
 It is suggested that you identify multiple faculty members you would like to work with including a clear justification for such.
 In this segment, the Admissions Committee will be able to assess your depth of understanding of the field.

 • Map out your potential career plan

 • Where do you see yourself as a Researcher in the next 5 – 10 years?
-There should be a logical flow of your past and current experiences and how the expertise within BMCDB and UC Davis would permit you to continue your development as a scientist
+There should be a logical flow of your past and current experiences and how the expertise within PBGG and UC Davis would permit you to continue your development as a scientist

 Drafting Your Personal History and Diversity Statement